Temporary Worker Visa

 - The work is for an overseas government or international organisation

-- You will be working as a private servant in a diplomatic household or in the household of an employee of an international organisation
+- You will be working as a private servant in a diplomatic household or the household of an international organisation’s employee.

-The length of stay on an International Agreement Worker Visa varies depending on what you will be doing in the UK.
-If you are working for a foreign government or as a private servant in a diplomatic household then you can stay for up to 2 years.
+The length of stay on an International Agreement Worker Visa varies depending on what you will do in the UK.
+If you work for a foreign government or as a private servant in a diplomatic household, you can stay for up to 2 years on an international agreement visa.

-If you are providing a service under contract then you can stay for 6 months in any 12 month period.
-You can stay for 12 months if your work is covered by the UK-EU Trade Cooperation Agreement or 12 months within a 24 month period if the work is covered by the Temporary agreement between the Swiss Confederation (Switzerland) and the UK on services mobility.
+If you are providing a service under contract, you can stay for 6 months in any 12 months.
+You can stay for 12 months if your work is covered by the UK-EU Trade Cooperation Agreement or 12 months within 24 months if the work is covered by the Temporary agreement between the Swiss Confederation (Switzerland) and the UK on services mobility.

 Charity Worker Visa